hepix-virtualisation/vmcatcher/README.md

 -   Add and delete multiple subscriptions to
     `Virtual Machine Image List`{.literal}s.
--   Update subscriptions checking authenticity of the message useng x509 based signatures.
+-   Update subscriptions checking authenticity of the message using x509 based signatures.
 -   Automation as a cron script.
 -   Subscribe and unsubscribe to images from